-Figure 63.
+Figure 58.
 The page for selecting a LAN port to connect an IPTV set-top box.

 On the opened page, select the LAN port of the router to which you will connect your IPTV set-top box and click the Save button.
-After clicking the button, the Home / Information page opens.

-If in the future you need to disconnect your IPTV set-top box from the specified LAN port and connect to it a computer, on the current page deselect the LAN port and click the Save button.
+If in the future you need to disconnect your IPTV set-top box from the specified LAN port and connect a computer to it, on the current page deselect the LAN port and click the Save button.

-If for accessing the Internet and IPTV services your ISP uses virtual local area networks with identifiers (VLAN ID), to configure access to the IPTV service, proceed to the Advanced / VLAN page, create a group of ports with the required value of the VLAN ID parameter, the Bridge type, and the port to which the set-top box will be connected (see the VLAN section, page 166, for a detailed description of the elements from the page).
+If for accessing the Internet and IPTV services your ISP uses virtual local area networks with identifiers (VLAN ID), to configure access to the IPTV service, proceed to the Advanced / VLAN page, create a group of ports with the required value of the VLAN ID parameter, the Bridge type, and the port to which the set-top box will be connected (see the VLAN section, page 152, for a detailed description of the elements from the page).